andyferris/TransposedVectors.jl/README.md

 * **v**ᵀ**w** results in a vector, not a scalar
 * **v**ᵀ*A* gives a matrix (relates to the first point).

-At first, this might seem like a lot of programmer effort to address items 2 & 3 from the list above.
-However, combined with a matrix transpose view, we will be able to remove the `At_mul_Bt` class of methods entirely in the future, resulting in a equitable degree of simplification.
+At first, this might seem like a lot of programmer effort to address what to some will seem to be relatively minor gripes.
+However, combined with a matrix transpose view, we will be able to remove the `At_mul_Bt` class of methods entirely in the future, resulting in an equitable degree of simplification.

 Some other things I've observed about the linear algebra system: